Syntax Trees

 however, note that if this tree were flattened, the order would be (xy) (y in ys) (x in xs) and the x and y iterations are opposite of the source order.

 However, our green tree is strictly source-ordered, so we must deviate from the Julia AST.
-We deal with this by grouping cartesian products of iterators (separated by commas) within cartesian_iterator blocks as in for loops, and use the presence of multiple iterator blocks rather than the flatten head to distinguish flattened iterators.
+We deal with this by grouping cartesian products of iterators (separated by commas) within iteration blocks as in for loops, and use the length of the iteration block rather than the flatten head to distinguish flattened iterators.
 The nested flattens and generators of Expr forms are reconstructed later.
 In this form the tree structure resembles the source much more closely.
 For example, (xy for x in xs for y in ys) is parsed as

 (generator